Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Introduction

-The reward maximization part of our scheduling problem formulation has connections with minimum-cost scheduling used in the context of cluster computing systems, e.g. \cite{quincy,firmament}.
-In this line of work, a cost-based scheduling is used to favor allocation of tasks near to data that needs to be processed with fixed and known task-server allocation costs.
-Our work is different in that allocation costs (or rewards) are not assumed to be fixed and known but are stochastic with unknown mean values.
-Our scheduling algorithms may be of interest in the context of cluster computing systems.
+Our work falls within the line of research on resource allocation optimization under uncertainty, with a particular focus on combining learning with optimization of resource allocation (e.g., \cite{cmu,capacity,NS19,LMS19,shah2020adaptive,KRJS21,JKK21,stahlbuhk2021learning,yang2023learning,zhao-fluct,Fu,hsu2021integrated,huang2024lyapunov,sentenac2021decentralized,freund2022efficient,yang2023learning,huang2024lyapunov}).
+The reward maximization aspect of our scheduling problem formulation has connections with minimum-cost scheduling used in cluster computing systems, as discussed in \cite{quincy,firmament}, where cost-based scheduling is employed to prioritize the allocation of tasks near the data that needs processing, with fixed and known task-server allocation costs.
+In our work, we consider that allocation costs (or rewards) are assumed to be unknown a priori, and only noisy values are observed as tasks are assigned to servers.
+More importantly, the allocation policies we examine aim to maximize reward while minimizing job holding cost, ensuring queuing system stability with fair allocation.